 CT Scanning, Computed Tomography, X-ray tomography, X-ray microscopy, MicroCT, Industrial CT, 3D scanning … all terms to describe the limitless capabilities of this amazing technology we offer to you as a service.
 As a CT Scan service provider, our aim is to provide a high-quality 3D imaging and analysis service.
-We welcome clients from both academia and industry from all over South Africa, as well as international clients, as our rates are very competitive.
-We are based in Stellenbosch near Cape Town, just send us your samples and we’ll scan them and send you the data.
+We welcome clients from both academia and industry from all over South Africa, as well as international clients.

 Managing the Facility